wdi-sf-jan-2014/notes/js_bdd/README.md

 #### Maintainable code

 * Don't leave unused variables dangling in the wind
-* Don't assign crap to variables that are undefined
+* Don't use a variable without defining it first with the `var` keyword
 * Don't use `==` when you should use `===`
 * Don't make two libraries override each others' functionality by putting crap in global scope
 * Keep your cyclomatic complexity down to a minimum